-My parents saw my lack and highly encouraged….or forced me to go to school for elementary education.
+My parents saw my lack and highly encouraged… or forced… me to go to school for elementary education.
 I remember my mom saying I should be a teacher, have a pension, and find a husband.
 LOL well, I tried.
-I really did try being what they wanted me to be but I couldn’t handle the stress and loneliness so in a course of very bad choices ended up running away to Alaska.
+I really did try being what they wanted me to be, but I couldn’t handle the stress and loneliness, so in a course of very bad choices I ended up running away to Alaska.